Fort Klamath, OR Demographics

 A map of Fort Klamath's Population by Race

-Of the 426 places in Oregon, Fort Klamath is the 416th most populous.
+Fort Klamath is ranked the 375th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Klamath was ranked the 416th most populous place in the 2020 Census.

 Fort Klamath's White Population